browserengineering/book/book/chrome.md

 better way, is to pick a font size that is easy enough to read, then compute the chrome height accordingly.

-Given this design, we can now figure out `chrome_bottom`: it's the vertical height of those two lines plus some padding between and after them.
+Given this design, we can now figure out `self.bottom`: it's the vertical height of those two lines plus some padding between and after them.
 For convenience, and to use them later for processing mouse clicks, I'll store these parameters on the `Browser` object:^[I also chose `20px` as the